The Academic Program

 Before the start of the senior year, each student must have demonstrated competence in college-level mathematics or quantitative skills by:

-- Passing with an honor grade an Advanced Placement, International Baccalaureate or A-level examination in mathematics or
+- Passing with an honor grade an Advanced Placement, International Baccalaureate (higher level) or A-level examination in mathematics or

 - Passing one course with a grade of at least 2.0 from those designated with a “Q” in the Tri-Co Course Guide.